Windows 10/11: Add Certification Authority and Assign Certificates

 - Navigate to C:\Certificates

-- Run the following commands step by step
+- Adjust and run the following commands step by step

 - certreq –f -new EnrollmentAgent.inf EnrollmentAgent.req